solo-io/supergloo/docs/content/guides/configure_role_based_api.md

 When a CRUD operation is attempted against the API group `networking.mesh.gloo.solo.io`, the web hook is triggered and passed to the `rbac-webhook` service for validation.
 The service makes a determination of whether the action should be allowed.

-## Disable role-based API
+## Enable role-based API

-You can choose to skip the installation of the role-based API components when installing Gloo Mesh Enterprise.
+You can choose to install the role-based API components when installing Gloo Mesh Enterprise.
 You can do this by installing with either `meshctl` or using Helm.
 Select the tab below to pick the installation method you prefer.

 {{< tabs >}}
 {{< tab name="meshctl install" codelang="shell" >}}
-meshctl install enterprise --skip-rbac --license LICENSE_KEY_STRING
+meshctl install enterprise --include-rbac --license LICENSE_KEY_STRING
 {{< /tab >}}
 {{< tab name="helm install" codelang="shell">}}
 kubectl create ns gloo-mesh
 helm install gloo-mesh-enterprise gloo-mesh-enterprise/gloo-mesh-enterprise -n gloo-mesh \
-  --set rbac-webhook.enabled=false \
+  --set rbac-webhook.enabled=true \
   --set license.key=LICENSE_KEY_STRING
 {{< /tab >}}
 {{< /tabs >}}